awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Creating Amazon ES Domains \(AWS CLI\)<a name="es-createdomains-cli"></a>

 Instead of creating an Amazon ES domain by using the console, you can use the AWS CLI\.
-Use the following syntax to create an Amazon ES domain\.
 For syntax, see Amazon Elasticsearch Service in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/es/index.html)\.

 #### Example Commands<a name="es-createdomains-cli-examples"></a>